EinsteinToolkit/www.cactuscode.org/media/news/Parca/index.md

 NASA awarded another [STTR
 grant](http://www.sbir.nasa.gov/SBIR/abstracts/05/sttr/phase2/STTR-05-2-T4.02-9864.html)
-for the \"Interfacing the Paramesh Computational Libraries to the Cactus Computational Framework\" proposal.
+for the "Interfacing the Paramesh Computational Libraries to the Cactus Computational Framework" proposal.

 During the [first phase](/media/news/Paramesh) of the project, researchers at CCT - where the PI is Dr. Manuel Tiglio - and [Decisive